A-Z Jargon Buster

 (iii) You should not treat someone as lacking capacity just because they choose to make an unwise decision.
 The test concerns the ability to make a decision, not how sensible you think it is.

-• ATTORNEY – A person given power to act as best interests decision-maker on a Donor’s behalf through a Lasting Power of Attorney (LPA) or an Enduring Power of Attorney (EPA).
-EPA’s are only legal if made prior to 2007, after 2007 a person must have made a LPA at a time when they had capacity to do so.
-An attorney under an EPA only has power in relation to a person’s property and financial affairs, while an LPA can cover decisions relating to a person’s property and finances, or health and welfare, or both.
+• ATTORNEY – A person given power to act as best interests decision-maker on a Donor’s behalf through a Lasting Power of Attorney (LPA– see below) or an Enduring Power of Attorney (EPA).
+EPA’s are only legal if made prior to 2007, and can only relate to decisions about property and finances.
+After 2007 a person must have made a LPA at a time when they had capacity to do so.
+An LPA can cover decisions relating to a person’s property & finances, or health & welfare, or both.

 This website was designed with the support from parents and carers from Rainbows and Together for Short Lives | Terms & Conditions